Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

 \subsubsection{False Match Rate ($\mathsf{FMR}$)}

-The False Match Rate ($\mathsf{FMR}$), also known as the False Acceptance Rate ($\mathsf{FAR}$), quantifies the rate at which the system erroneously accepts an imposter's face as a genuine match.
-In other words, it measures the probability of a false positive identification. $\mathsf{FMR}$ is calculated by dividing the number of falsely accepted imposter faces by the total number of verification attempts on imposter faces.
+The False Match Rate ($\mathsf{FMR}$), also referred to as the False Acceptance Rate ($\mathsf{FAR}$), measures how often the system incorrectly accepts an impostor attempt as a genuine match.
+It is computed as the fraction of impostor verification attempts that are falsely accepted:

-Lower $\mathsf{FMR}$ values indicate a higher level of security and a reduced likelihood of unauthorized access.
-The choice of an appropriate threshold for $\mathsf{FMR}$ is essential and often depends on the specific application and security requirements.
-A lower threshold increases security but may lead to higher False Rejection Rates ($\mathsf{FRR}$), which can inconvenience legitimate users.
+A lower $\mathsf{FMR}$ indicates a lower risk of falsely accepting impostor attempts.
+In practice, $\mathsf{FMR}$ depends on the decision threshold: using a stricter threshold typically reduces $\mathsf{FMR}$, but may increase the False Rejection Rate ($\mathsf{FRR}$).